atsuvovor/CyberThreat_Insight/model_dev/README4.md

 ---

-## 📊 Stage 2: Supervised Success & Metrics
+## 📊 Stage 2: Unsupervised Models as Feature Generator - Supervised Success & Metrics

 We pivoted to supervised learning to capture the decision boundaries between risk levels.
 The **Random Forest** and **Gradient Boosting** algorithms were the top performers.